What is Achilles tendon rupture?

 How long does it take to recover from an Achilles tendon rupture?

-After the tendon heals, a thorough rehabilitation programme is required to restore the Achilles tendon's strength, flexibility, and functionality.
+After the tendon heals, a thorough rehabilitation program is required to restore the Achilles tendon's strength, flexibility, and functionality.
 Recovery programs for Achilles tendon rupture include:

 Exercises:

-To help regain Achilles tendon strength, your physiotherapist may recommend exercise such as ankle pumps, toe curls, towel calf stretch, and calf raises.
+To help regain Achilles tendon strength, your physiotherapist may recommend exercises such as ankle pumps, toe curls, towel calf stretches, and calf raises.

 Functional training: